microbiomedata/IoT_to_linkml/README.md

 # Convert Index of Terms to LinkML YAML.

-TODOs:
+Here's the active [Index of Terms](https://docs.google.com/spreadsheets/d/1lj4OuEE4IYwy2v7RzcG79lHjNdFwmDETMDTDaRAWojY/edit#gid=1133203354) document that Mark and Montana are collaborating within.
+Some minor revisions might be coming based on the experiences of running it through this application.

+High level to-dos:
 - convert to actual LinkML artifacts after that
     - use gen-yaml for inference and expansion
-- convert to DataHarmonizer template
+- develop a general LinkML to DataHarmonizer template converter

 Development or use within the repo requires [Poetry](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions)